-All work with radioisotopes conducted at AU must be approved by the RSC.
+All work with radioisotopes conducted at Auburn University must be approved by the RSC.

-• Other AU safety programs applicable to laboratories that work with biological agents include the Chemical Hygiene Plan, the AU Chemical Waste Management Program, Blood-Borne Pathogens, and Respiratory Protection.
-These plans and the AU Biological Safety Manual are available as paper copies or online (http://www.auburn.edu/administration/safety/).
+Other AU safety programs applicable to laboratories that work with biological agents include the Chemical Hygiene Plan, the Chemical Waste Management Program, Blood-Borne Pathogens, and Respiratory Protection.
+These plans and the Biological Safety Manual are available as paper copies or online at https://cws.auburn.edu/rms